MisterMeme95/DMI_Forge/cJSON/tests/unity/README.md

     TEST_ASSERT_EQUAL_INT64(expected, actual)

 Compare two integers for equality and display errors as signed integers.
-A cast will be performed to your natural integer size so often this can just be used.
-When you need to specify the exact size, like when comparing arrays, you can use a specific version:
+A cast will be performed to your natural integer current_capacity so often this can just be used.
+When you need to specify the exact current_capacity, like when comparing arrays, you can use a specific version:

     TEST_ASSERT_EQUAL_UINT(expected, actual)